 I fantasized about Sister Frances and the mega-bat actually running into each other on some moonless night where they could go at it fang and claw, but I have no doubt that the bat would get the worst of it.

 God knows what kids are doing today for their science projects—probably splitting the atom and creating mutant life forms.
-I’m sure paper-mache and baking soda look laughable in contrast to what can be conjured up with a computer.
+I’m sure paper-mache and baking soda volcanoes would look laughable in contrast to what can be conjured up with a computer.